 I learned a lot in this process.
 Here are just a few thoughts:

 - Writing a book on the tenure timeline (if it’s a major part of the application) is risky.
 I know this is not any original wisdom, but I felt it firsthand and strongly.
 However, I also think that as long as the book is not the sole foundation for a tenure case or one’s sense of progress, then it is a good idea to put a book on a timeline: you get it done.
-I had a backup plan (and progress) for publishing 5-7 articles and chapters in edited collections, but my department colleagues advised that it was smart to also complete the book.
+I had a backup plan (and progress) for publishing a total of one to two dozen articles and chapters in edited collections, and I met this goal, but my mentors advised that it was smart to also complete the book.
 The advice was stress-inducing but very useful.
-But the fact that I wasn’t banking too much on the book saved my sanity, especially when the research and then reviews and publication took nearly four years instead of two.
+And the fact that I wasn’t banking too much on the book saved my sanity, especially when the research and then reviews and publication took nearly four years, instead of two.

 - One cannot do justice to everything.
 If a researcher tries to cover some scope, then it is not easy to go for depth as well.
 Perhaps I could have added a few in-depth case studies to the thematic framework of the book, but the cases might not represent the broader themes.
 This is a challenge for next time (would like to read in the comment if anyone has a thought).
 Going for a larger scope and also striving for nuance made the project neither here nor there, but it is also difficult to learn about a subject by opting for one route or another.
 In the end, some aspect of the research gets covered in the book and some done.
 I’m sure there will be criticisms due to the lack of depth or scope in one way or another, but I hope to address gaps in this work by doing more work in the future.

 - Research methodology must be supplemented with people methodology.
 The first few university visits were a favor done by friends who were willing to connect me to people.
 Visiting to a few places helped to establish trust for going to other places where I didn’t have intimate colleagues.
 I am so deeply grateful to the colleagues who supported me, especially early on.